AGImkeller/scIGD_manuscript_2024/README.md

-All data in this repo are part of the paper "Unraveling Immunogenomic Diversity in Single-Cell Data".
+All data in this repo are part of the paper "Unraveling immunogenomic diversity: a comprehensive workflow for HLA typing and expression analysis in single-cell RNA-seq data".

 This includes code and the data generated from Multiple Sequence Alignment.

-Input data and Rds intermediate files are uploaded to Zenodo: https://doi.org/10.5281/zenodo.14034261
+Input data and Rds intermediate files are uploaded to Zenodo: https://doi.org/10.5281/zenodo.14033960.

 Code, data, and intermediate files are used to generate the figures in the paper.